 WHEW!
 I’m almost 3,000 words in and not even close to done, but I am tired, so I am going to save some of my other favorite islands in The Bahamas to update later.
 Mayaguana, Rum Cay, San Salvador – I’m looking at you!

 I’m not asking you to sell all your belongings and do missionary work 10,000 miles away.
 In fact, this may be the easiest “charity” work you’ve ever done.

 Pick an island, book a trip and know that your dollars absolutely will make a big, big difference to a country that really could use a hand right now.

 And if you can’t travel this year, our Bahamian friends can still use all the donations you can send.
 For more info on how to help from afar, click here.

-Shot in the dark: would anyone want to do an epic group trip to The Bahamas in 2020?
+Shot in the dark: would anyone want to do an epic group trip to The Bahamas when it’s safe to travel again?
 I’d be down to plan it if we get enough interest.
 Let me know in the comments!